zcysxy/obsidian-pandoc-filters/README.md

   - ❗ Please substitute the placeholders in the defaults file with your own configurations
 - Some [templates](https://pandoc.org/MANUAL.html#templates) that control the look of the generated PDF

-Please refer to [detailed documentation](#detailed-documentation-of-the-filters) for the details.
+Please refer to the [customization guide](#customization-guide) for the detailed description of these files.

 ## Other recommended programs